canonical/kafka-k8s-operator/docs/how-to/use-kafka-connect-for-etl-workloads.md

 [Kafka Connect](https://kafka.apache.org/documentation/#connect) is a framework for easy deployment of Apache Kafka clients for common ETL tasks on different data sources and sinks, managed through multiple jobs running on a distributed cluster of workers.

-The Kafka Connect charm delivers automated operations management from day 0 to day 2 on *Kafka Connect*, which hugely simplifies the deployment and adminisitrative tasks on Kafka Connect clusters.
+The Kafka Connect charm delivers automated operations management from day 0 to day 2 on *Kafka Connect*, which hugely simplifies the deployment and administrative tasks on Kafka Connect clusters.

 This operator can be found on [Charmhub](https://charmhub.io/kafka-connect) and it comes with production-ready features such as automated and manual plugin management, replication and scalability, authentication, TLS support, and seamless integration with Charmed Apache Kafka set of operators.